webrecorder/browsertrix/docs/deploy/local.md

     4. Mac Only: To access Browsertrix Cloud running in minikube on a mac, run `minikube service browsertrix-cloud-frontend --url` and then access Browsertrix Cloud via the provided URL.
 This is needed as Browsertrix Cloud is running in a VM.

-??? tip "K3S (recommended for non-Ubuntu Linux)"
+??? info "K3S (recommended for non-Ubuntu Linux)"

     1. Install K3s [as per the instructions](https://docs.k3s.io/quick-start)